ISnowFoxI/react-native-sima/README.md

 ### Ios

-On ios you will need to enable deeplinks to recive the response via app schema.
+On ios you will need to enable deeplinks to receive the response via app schema.
 See [React Native Docs](https://reactnative.dev/docs/linking#enabling-deep-links) for more info.

 #### About Nitro modules